France lost a lot of people during World War II.

 The life of this community was evoked in the Roger Ikor novel, Les Eaux Mêlées ("Agitated Waters").
 More than half of them perished in the Nazi concentration camps.

-This is about much more recent anti-semitism.
-On 9 August 1982, here in Chez Jo Goldenberg, a Jewish restaurant, Palestinian terrorists set off a grenade that killed six and injured twenty-two people.
+The above marker is about much more recent anti-semitism.
+On 9 August 1982, here in Chez Jo Goldenberg, a Jewish restaurant, Palestinian terrorists set off a grenade that killed the listed six people and injured twenty-two more.
 Evidence ties the event to the Abu Nidal Organization.

 An estimated 75,000 to 77,000 Jewish citizens of France were killed during World War II, either killed where they lived, or transported east to the death camps.
 Three synagogues remain in the Pletzl in the Marais.